-Name Number of shares
+Name

 J.P.
-Morgan Securities LLC 4,797,000
+Morgan Securities LLC

-Cowen and Company, LLC 3,042,000
+Cowen and Company, LLC

 Piper Sandler & Co.
-2,457,000

-Guggenheim Securities, LLC 1,404,000
+Guggenheim Securities, LLC

-Total 11,700,000
+Total

 The underwriters are committed to purchase all the common shares offered by us if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.